Soap opera: United Kingdom

 Soap operas in the UK began on the radio and were consequently associated with the BBC.
 It had resisted soaps as antithetical to its quality image, but began broadcasting Front Line Family in April 1941 on its North American shortwave service to encourage American intervention on Britain's behalf in World War II.
 The BBC continues to broadcast the world's longest-running radio soap, The Archers, which first aired in May 1950, and has been running nationally since 1951.
 It is currently broadcast on BBC Radio 4 and continues to attract over five million listeners, or roughly 25% of the radio listening population of the UK at that time of the evening.

 In the UK, soap operas were one of the most popular genres, with most being broadcast during prime time and often the most watched TV programmes each week.
 Soap operas have declined in popularity in recent years as viewers move away from broadcast TV to streaming.
 Most UK soap operas focus on everyday, working-class communities, influenced by the conventions of the kitchen sink drama.
 The most popular soap operas in the United Kingdom are Coronation Street, EastEnders, Emmerdale, Hollyoaks, and the Australian produced Neighbours and Home and Away.
 The first three of these were consistently among the highest-rated shows on British television.
 Such is the magnitude of the popularity of the soap genre in the UK that all television serials in the country are reputedly enjoyed by members of the British royal family.
 King Charles III himself made cameo appearances in two of the UK's biggest serials during his time as Prince of Wales: Coronation Street and EastEnders, the latter alongside his wife Queen Camilla (then Duchess of Cornwall), in 2000 and 2022 respectively.
-Major events in British culture are often mentioned in the storyline, such as the Home Nations' participation at the World Cup and the death of Princess Diana.
+Major events in British culture are often mentioned in the storyline, such as the Home Nations' participation at the World Cup and the death of Diana, Princess of Wales.
 Since 1999, The British Soap Awards has been televised on ITV.